wso2/docs-choreo-dev/en/docs/rest-api.md

 ![Low code and pro-code view](assets/img/rest-apis/low-code-and-pro-code-view.png){.cInlineImage-full}

 Choreo gives developers the flexibility to use the pro-code mode only or to use it for implementing specific parts of the API while using the low-code mode for the rest, based on their preference.
-Choreo treats the source code (generated and handwritten) of the API as the single source of truth and has no limitations or restrictions on the mode developers can choose to implement their API's functionality.
+Choreo treats the source code (generated and handwritten) as the single source of truth and has no limitations or restrictions on the mode you can choose to implement API functionality.

 ## Lifecycle of a REST API